any-docs/css/content/guides/flexible_box_layout/controlling_flex_item_ratios/index.md

 {{EmbedLiveSample("flex-basis")}}

-In addition to the `auto` keyword and any other valid {{cssxref("width")}} value, you can use the `content` keyword as the `flex-basis`.
+In addition to the `auto` keyword and any other valid `width` value, you can use the `content` keyword as the `flex-basis`.
 This results in the `flex-basis` being based on the content size, even if there is a `width` set on the item.
 This creates the same effect as removing any width set and using `auto` as the `flex-basis`.
-While similar to setting `max-content`, the `content` value enables any {{cssxref("aspect-ratio")}} to be calculated based on the cross-axis size.
+While similar to setting `max-content`, the `content` value enables any `aspect-ratio` to be calculated based on the cross-axis size.

 To completely ignore the size of the flex item during space distribution, set `flex-basis` to `0` and set a non-zero `flex-grow` value.
 Let's learn `flex-grow` before looking at this value in action.

 ## The `flex-grow` property

-The {{CSSxRef("flex-grow")}} property specifies the **flex grow factor**, which determines how much a flex item will grow relative to the other flex items in the flex container when positive free space is distributed.
+The `flex-grow` property specifies the **flex grow factor**, which determines how much a flex item will grow relative to the other flex items in the flex container when positive free space is distributed.

 If all items have the same `flex-grow` factor, the positive free space will be distributed evenly among them.
 For this scenario, common practice is to set `flex-grow: 1`, but you could give them any value, such as `88`, `100`, or `1.2`; it is a ratio.
 If the factor is the same for all the flex items in the container and there is positive free space, that space will be distributed equally.